phkaeser/wlmaker/doc/ROADMAP.md

 * Menu, based on toolkit.
   * Root menu.
-    * Fix: no close/maximize button on title bar.
     * Fix: destroy on close, no crash on exit.
   * Available as window menu in windows.
   * Available as (hardcoded) application menu.